 Purpose of monitoring and evaluation

 Monitoring and Evaluation (M&E).
-The project is supporting monitoring and evaluation of prevention and preparedness, building capacity for clinical and public health research, including veterinary, and joint-learning across and within countries.
+The project is supporting monitoring and evaluation of prevention and preparedness, building capacity for clinical and public health research, including veterinary, and joint learning across and within countries.
 The project also will also support training in participatory monitoring and evaluation at all administrative levels, and evaluation workshops.

 Monitoring and evaluation arrangements